Help us make sure that no one has no one.

 During her time as an MP, Jo Cox was dedicated to combating loneliness in the UK.
 Jo formed an independent, cross-party Commission of MPs and charities to highlight the fact that we can all do something to help lonely people in our community.

-Following her tragic murder, the Commission has been taken forward in Jo's memory by Rachel Reeves MP from Labour and Seema Kennedy MP from the Conservatives in order to, in Jo's words, 'turbo charge the public's awareness of loneliness'.
+Following her tragic murder, the Commission was taken forward in Jo's memory by Rachel Reeves MP from Labour and Seema Kennedy MP from the Conservatives in order to, in Jo's words, 'turbo charge the public's awareness of loneliness'.
 Age UK has been proud to be one of the Commission's 13 partner organisations.
 We remain absolutely committed to working hard to make the recommendations of the Commission a reality.

 For more information: